Dental In Focus Pimpama

 If you notice these signs, it’s best to mention them at your child’s next dental visit.
 Your dentist can check for signs of tooth wear, assess jaw growth, and refer you to your GP, an ENT or a specialist if further evaluation is needed.
 Early detection helps support healthy sleep and proper oral and general development.

-Any surgical or invasive procedure carries risks, and we recommend seeking a second opinion from an appropriately qualified health practitioner before proceeding.
+Any surgical or invasive procedure carries risks.
+Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.